JohnAugustineMcCain/Trivalent/README.md

 # Github Author's Assessment:

-**The AI is fundamentally unable to assess whether of not it's lying.
+**The AI is fundamentally unable to assess whether or not it's lying.
 It's not "artificial intelligence"; it's "artificial confidence".**

 # Claude's Response: